dotnet/docs-maui/docs/user-interface/controls/listview.md

 The `RowHeight` property can be set to an `int` that represents the height of each item in the <xref:Microsoft.Maui.Controls.ListView>, provided that `HasUnevenRows` is `false`.
 When `HasUnevenRows` is set to `true`, each item in the <xref:Microsoft.Maui.Controls.ListView> can have a different height.
 The height of each item will be derived from the contents of the item's `DataTemplate`, and so each item will be sized to its content.

 Individual <xref:Microsoft.Maui.Controls.ListView> items can be programmatically resized at runtime by changing layout related properties of elements within the `DataTemplate`, provided that the `HasUnevenRows` property is `true`.
-The following example changes the height of an `Image` object when it's tapped:
+The following example changes the height of an <xref:Microsoft.Maui.Controls.Image> object when it's tapped:

 ```csharp
 void OnImageTapped(object sender, EventArgs args)